navikt/codelabs/k8s-nais-tutorial.md

 Create a file with the name `deployment.yaml`.

 In this yaml file, we will describe the desired state for our application.
-We need to add more information, so lets go ahead and add our Docker image.

 ```
 apiVersion: apps/v1